SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Experimental Evaluation

-We additionally propose metrics to investigate the properties of the generated responses.
-Since we are modeling students at a population level, reference-based metrics such as ROUGE-L~\cite{lin-2004-rouge} and BERTScore~\cite{bert-score} are unsuitable to evaluate response quality.
-Therefore, following prior work in population simulation~\cite{yu2023diversity,bui2025mixtureofpersonaslanguagemodelspopulation}, we report distribution-level metrics comparing the generated and ground-truth response distributions in a latent embedding space.
+We additionally propose metrics to investigate how faithful the generated responses are to real student ones.
+Since we model students at a population level, reference-based metrics such as ROUGE-L~\cite{lin-2004-rouge} and BERTScore~\cite{bert-score} are not suitable.
+Therefore, following prior work in population simulation~\cite{bui2025mixtureofpersonaslanguagemodelspopulation,yu2023diversity}, we report distribution-level metrics comparing the generated and ground-truth response distributions in a latent embedding space.
 We first extract embeddings for all responses using a sentence encoder~\cite{reimers-2019-sentence-bert}, specifically \texttt{multi-qa-mpnet-base-dot-v1}.
-We then compute the \textit{Fréchet Inception Distance} (\textbf{FID})~\cite{heusel2017gans}, which is common for evaluating generated images but has recently been adapted to text \cite{bui2025mixtureofpersonaslanguagemodelspopulation,yue-etal-2023-synthetic}, and \textbf{MAUVE}~\cite{pillutla2021mauve}, which measures the similarity of cluster distributions in the embedding space, to evaluate the alignment between the predicted and ground-truth student response distributions.
-Following~\cite{bui2025mixtureofpersonaslanguagemodelspopulation}, we also measure the similarity in diversity distribution by computing \textbf{Diversity KL}, the KL divergence between the histograms of pairwise response cosine similarity across all ground-truth responses and across all simulated responses.
+We then compute the \textit{Fréchet Inception Distance} (\textbf{FID})~\cite{heusel2017gans}, which is common for evaluating generated images but has recently been adapted to text \cite{yue-etal-2023-synthetic,bui2025mixtureofpersonaslanguagemodelspopulation}, and \textbf{MAUVE}~\cite{pillutla2021mauve}, which measures the similarity of cluster distributions in the embedding space, to evaluate the alignment between the predicted and ground-truth student response distributions.
+Following~\cite{bui2025mixtureofpersonaslanguagemodelspopulation}, we also measure the similarity in diversity distribution by computing \textbf{Div.
+KL}, the KL divergence between the histograms of pairwise response cosine similarity across all ground-truth responses and across all simulated responses.
 Finally, we compute \textbf{$\theta$-Align}, the Spearman correlation between input student ability and the predicted score of the corresponding generated response, measuring how well simulated students align with their prompted abilities.